-If you count all its islands, Alaska has almost 46,600 miles of shoreline—far more than any other state.
+If you include all our islands, Alaska has almost 46,600 miles of shoreline—far more than any other state.
 Jumping on a day cruise gives you unparalleled views of those dramatic, steep-walled fjords and sloping beaches of sand or shale, where bears forage for seafood and tidewater glaciers spill house-sized chunks of ice into the sea.

 Taking to the water also opens up a fascinating new window into Alaska's wildlife.
 Cruising is the best way to see aquatic animals like humpback whales, orcas, massive Steller sea lions and sea otters.
 You'll also get a new perspective on Alaska's magnificent seabird colonies, which make their homes on sheer cliffs that are inaccessible by any other means.
 Sometimes you'll also see bears, mountain goats and even deer along the shore.